Divine-Star-Software/DivineVoxelEngine/README.md

 #### Notes

 This engine was developed on top of the V8 engine through severing it as an Electron app.
 So, it may not be computable with all browsers.

+#### Chunk Data

+The currently loaded chunks are stored in a object with the chunk's X and Z as they keys.
+Each chunk is an object with several properties.

+The main data it stores are the voxels which is stored as a 3D array.
+Each voxel is represented by an array of numbers.

+Currently the first number is the voxel id from the global or chunk level voxel pallet map.
+The second number is used for a voxel state.
+And finally the three numbers are for the calculated block AO, block light and sky light values.

+If the voxel pallet mode is set to per chunk the chunk will have its local pallet map.
+Which is a way to get the true id and state of the voxel.

+Metrics so far for total world data size is at calculated to be at worst ~.5 mb for 9 chunks of full blocks.
+With compressed data you can store that to be only about 1kb or so.